LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/mapping-content-metadata.md

 1. In the Add Knowledge Base window, click **Map Content Metadata** if you haven't already done so.
 2. For **Content Provider**, select "Others," and enter the name of your CMS provider.
 3. In the **Transformation Spec** editor, enter the Jolt specification.
+For help with this, see [here](knowledge-base-cms-knowledge-bases-writing-a-jolt-specification.html).
 4. Click **Test Spec**.